Here are a few tips to get you started.

 10. Leave no trace

 When you’re camping, it’s important to leave no trace.
-That means packing out all of your trash and being careful not to damage the environment.
+That means packing your trash and being careful not to damage the environment.
 It’s also important to be respectful of other campers and hikers.